-Start here to learn everything you need to know about shipping hazardous materials via FedEx Ground.
-Learn how to qualify to ship, plus get information about services and restrictions, accepted and prohibited materials, and more.
 For added confidence, use a FedEx® DG Ready solution to generate your shipping papers.
 Your solution will transmit your information to FedEx to prevalidate your shipment before you offer it to FedEx Ground.

 For complete information on shipping hazardous materials via FedEx Ground, see the FedEx Ground Hazardous Materials Shipping Guide.

 - All hazardous materials shipments must be properly packaged and prepared under Title 49 Code of Federal Regulations (49 CFR).
 We do not accept hazardous materials prepared under International Air Transport Association (IATA) or International Civil Aviation Organization (ICAO) regulations.